soltybeans/toy-loadgen/README.md

   * That means an HTTP/2 stream is _still_ open with data transfer (potentially) occurring.
 * I am not sure if it's possible to hook a tracing library to such events to expose.
 * Theoretically, one could also take the _average_ response time (so not p50) and multiply by the rate but not sure if that's acceptable :) Curious to hear other ideas.

+### Problems issues with approach
+* This approach is doing a very bursty and literal attempt at N requests per second as provided by the CLI instead of bounding smaller requests in a work queue that could be spread over smaller time intervals.
+1 RPS is also 2 concurrent per 500ms, for example, which allows for division of work to progress during _their_ tick interval instead of _all_ tasks at a rate of 1 second.
+TODO: Check for distribution of work e.g. zipf.
+* Co-ordinated omission.
+Current version is coupling how long a task stays in the task backlog to the measured request duration!
+Actual duration of upstream requests needs to be separate from time spent "lingering" in a task queue.
+Imagine the following naive scenario in a single threaded runtime:
+  *  Two tasks.
+Task One makes a request, calls `Instant.now()` and yields (full response stream not completed).
+Assume task two, for some reason, has engaged a sleep on the thread(or the upstream service simply starts blackholing all requests).
+Task One is effectively blocked and lingers in the task backlog.
+This time is NOT measured...!
+  *  _Eventually_ Task One resumes, and an elapsed time is calculated around the request time.
+This assumes perceived latency reported is better than the time actually spent getting back to this particular request!

+### Changes to design to do:
+* Divide call rate into some meaningfully bounded chunks of work to be placed in the queue.
+* Set deadlines for individual tasks.
+If they've stayed in the work queue longer than when they should have issued their request against the service (to make up the N RPS) ; consider that to be a "missed iteration".
+* This means there needs to be issuance of work via a queue-ing system to control the concurrency.
+In a 0ms delay service, the rate should be 100% of calls made and N requests per second.
+* Measure time spent in queue separately from how long the service request took.
+This can be simulated with a successful request followed by a slow request.
+* Make result processing better.
+Spawn a background task to eagerly capture results.
+In intervals, numbers can be crunched for reporting purposes.